 The Registration Appeals Committee adjudicates on challenges to decisions made by the Registrar in relation to registration matters.
 It is a sub-committee of the Council, and each panel will consist of three Council members appointed for the purpose by the Chair of the Council.

-The Remuneration Committee decides the remuneration, benefits and terms of service of the Chief Executive and Registrar and Directors, and the overall remuneration framework for other General Chiropractic Council employees.
-It also advises the Council on the remuneration of Council members and Committee members, as well as on the expenses policy.
+The Remuneration and Human Resources Committee oversees the remuneration, benefits and terms of service of the Chief Executive and Registrar and Directors, and sets the overall remuneration framework for other General Chiropractic Council employees.
+It also takes an overview of the GCC's People Strategy.

 Steven Gould (Chair)